 Surely I can have a break and leave finishing this blog til tomorrow, even though I said I'd write it today?

 Well I could leave it, but then...

 It's 10 pm.
 Back from our second rehearsal, a great read through of Acorn Antiques the musical, which we'll be putting on at the Radlett Theatre in May.
 Now I'm finishing off this blog for publishing tomorrow and printing out a 114-page script, only 93 more pages to go.

 And although I've had excuses flying round my head all day, with lots of reasons for not finishing this blog, I've stuck with it...
 Why?

-So I listened to my excuses and said “thank you for sharing” to them and finished this blog… Well it will be in finished it two more short paragraphs.
+So I listened to my excuses and said "thank you for sharing" to them and finished this blog...
+Well it will be finished in it two more short minutes.

 Do you have conversations with yourself?
 Do you give up when things get tough?
-Is keeping your work important to you?
+Is keeping your word important to you?

 Please leave a comment below, as I'm interested in what you think and whether the struggle I had to go through to finish this blog was worth it.

 For support in the production of videos check out Business Video Services.

 If you want to learn how to make your own videos using your smartphones or tablet check out the Easy-Pro Video Online courses